Atilla/thumbsup/README.markdown

 Cache invalidation is easily done with a simple cron job that wipes all files older than your cache period.

 You can choose between two ways to store your files.
-Currently, the file storage methodology is quite naive and will not scale with big amounts of files.

 * All in one folder, filename being the hash of the URL and render sizes
 * Slightly more elaborate two-level folder scheme, in order to fit a large number of files.

+The first file storage methodology is quite naive and will not scale with big amounts of files for obvious reasons.
 The service will automatically use the second storage scheme, if it detects more than two subfolders in the static files folder.
 Don't forget you will need the right permissions for the destination folder.